mittalhub/templates/README.md

     c.
 Set default value of NPM Mirror to - https://registry.npmjs.org

     d.
-Database Name is required
+Parameter Database Name is required.

 4. Create a new app named “test-nodejs” using the updated template to your project namespace

-5. Export the template to file “exported-template.yaml” and compare the same with the “todo-template.yaml” to understand the extra objects in the exported template.
+5. Export the template from the deployed aapplication to “exported-template.yaml” and compare the same with the “todo-template.yaml” to understand the extra objects in the exported template.

 6. Send the screen shot of the running app and email a copy of the two templates.